-This policy relates to the radicalisation of students at our school.
+This policy relates to the radicalisation of students at our School.

-- 1. Legal framework
+1. Legal framework

 - 0.1.
 This policy has due regard to statutory legislation, including, but not limited to, the following:

+- Prevent Duty Guidance 2023

 - Counter-Terrorism and Security Act 2015

 - Childcare Act 2006

 - Education and Inspections Act 2006

-- Data Protection Act 2018

-• General Data Protection Regulations (GDPR) 2018

-- 0.2.
-This policy also has due regard to statutory and non-statutory departmental advice, including, but not limited to, the following: - DfE (2015) 'The Prevent duty' - HM Government (2015) 'Revised Prevent Duty Guidance: for England and Wales' - DfE (2023) 'Keeping children safe in education' (KCSIE), especially Annex B's sections containing additional information on what terrorism looks like; and more information on Channel, and further advice from DfE regarding other avenues for support and learning for staff. - DfE (2018) 'Working Together to Safeguard Children' - Guidance provided on the government's 'Educate Against Hate' website, which has been designed to support school teachers and leaders to help them safeguard their students from radicalisation and extremism. - 0.3.
-This policy operates in conjunction with the following school policies and documents: - Invacuation, Lockdown and Evacuation Policy - Safeguarding Policy - Data Protection Policy - Online Safety Policy - PSHEE Policy - Anti-Bullying Policy - Safer Recruitment Policy - Whistleblowing Policy - 1.4 This policy operates in conjunction with the Local Safeguarding Multi-agency Partnership procedures: see Radicalisation and Prevent | Barnet Council Tackling extremism and radicalisation - Safeguarding Enfield
+- Data Protection Act 2018 - General Data Protection Regulations (GDPR) 2018 - Terrorism Act 2000. - 0.2.
+This policy also has due regard to statutory and non-statutory departmental advice, including, but not limited to, the following: - DfE (Dec 2023) 'The Prevent duty' - HM Government (2015) 'Revised Prevent Duty Guidance: for England and Wales' - DfE (2024) 'Keeping children safe in education' (KCSIE), especially Annex B's sections containing additional information on what terrorism looks like; and more information on Channel, and further advice from DfE regarding other avenues for support and learning for staff. - DfE (2023) 'Working Together to Safeguard Children' - Guidance provided on the government's 'Educate Against Hate' website, which has been designed to support school teachers and leaders to help them safeguard their students from radicalisation and extremism. - 0.3.
+This policy operates in conjunction with the following school policies and documents: - Invacuation, Lockdown and Evacuation Policy - Safeguarding Policy - Data Protection Policy - Online Safety Policy - ICT acceptable Use and Online Safety Policy - RSE Policy - Anti-Bullying Policy - Safer Recruitment Policy - Whistleblowing Policy. - 1.4 This policy operates in conjunction with the Local Safeguarding Multi-agency Partnership procedures: see

+Radicalisation and Prevent | Barnet Council

+Tackling extremism and radicalisation - Safeguarding Enfield